 - Track its performance

-An integrated multi channel approach is vital to sequential marketing success, to ensure that the sequence of messaging works as intended and tells a compelling narrative which effectively converts.
+An integrated multichannel approach is vital to ensure that the sequence of messaging works as intended and tells a compelling narrative which effectively converts.

-Finding the right analytics platform to consolidate data from different channels to provide an accurate picture is the biggest challenge when it comes to multi channel analytics according to just under half (49%) of senior B2B marketers.
-The more complex the multi channel approach, the more difficult it appears to discover an all-encompassing analytics tool that has the ability to combine all channel data.
+Finding the right analytics platform to consolidate data from different channels to provide an accurate picture is the biggest challenge when it comes to multichannel analytics according to just under half (49%) of senior B2B marketers.
+The more complex the multichannel approach, the more difficult it is to discover an all-encompassing analytics tool that can combine all channel data.

-This is no doubt due to the sometimes vast differences in performance measuring metrics across channels, making it difficult to draw accurate comparisons.
-However, the closer you can get to a unified performance dashboard, the more effective your multi channel strategy will become thanks to the actionable insights this will provide.
+This is no doubt due to the differences in performance measuring metrics across channels, making it difficult to draw accurate comparisons.
+However, the closer you can get to a unified performance dashboard, the more effective your multichannel strategy will become thanks to the actionable insights it will provide.

-Essentially, investing in a solution that can efficiently and reliably consolidate channel performance will be considerable due to the underlying complexity of combining varying metrics.
-Though, the benefits of having one often outweigh the costs.
-They allow for the quick identification of channels achieving high conversions against those underperforming, for a clear and accurate picture of where to focus resource, where to change messaging and which channels need to be aligned with one another and the overarching strategy.
+Investing in a solution that can efficiently and reliably consolidate channel performance will be considerable due to the underlying complexity of combining varying metrics, though the benefits of having one often outweigh the costs.
+They allow for the quick identification of which channels are achieving high conversions against those that are underperforming, a clear and accurate picture of where to focus resources, where to change messaging, which channels need to be better aligned with one another and the overarching strategy.

-Consider not having a unified report.
-Channel performance cannot be measured, optimized or benchmarked if you are lacking accurate, correlated data.
-Missing or incomplete data from even one channel can provide a skewed representation of channel performance, channel alignment and compatibility – hindering your goal of a seamless multi channel experience.
+Without a unified report, channel performance cannot be measured, optimized or benchmarked if you are lacking accurate, correlated data.
+Missing or incomplete data from even one channel can provide a skewed representation of channel performance, channel alignment and compatibility – hindering your goal of a seamless multichannel experience.

 Strong communication is also essential, especially in larger companies where multiple channel teams exist.
 It’s one thing to create reports, but unless you communicate the learnings and analysis with relevant teams they are somewhat redundant.

-You should aim to regularly communicate around content formats, channel messaging and performance insights to create consistency, transparency and true channel and team alignment.
+You should aim to regularly communicate around content formats, channel messaging and performance insights to create consistency, transparency and true alignment.

 Is there really a difference?

-Achieving the ultimate goal of conversions is possible via both multi channel and omnichannel marketing, but channel alignment and cross-channel integration is what can drive your strategy to become best-in-class for a truly seamless experience.
+Achieving the ultimate goal of conversions is possible via both multichannel and omnichannel marketing, but channel alignment and cross-channel integration will drive your strategy to become best-in-class for a truly seamless experience for customers.

 It is this that will determine the effectiveness of your overarching strategy.
-Creating a unified, integrated and seamless customer experience is what B2B marketers should really focus on.
-The question of whether to adopt a multi channel or omnichannel approach should not take center stage.
+Creating a unified, integrated and personalized customer experience is what B2B marketers should really focus on.
+The question of whether to adopt a multichannel or omnichannel approach should not take center stage.